ipfs/go-ds-s3/README.md

 ## Bundling

 As go plugins can be finicky to correctly compile and install, you may want to consider bundling this plugin and re-building go-ipfs.
-If you do it this way, you won't need to install the `.so` file in your local repo and you won't need to worry about getting all the versions to match up.
+If you do it this way, you won't need to install the `.so` file in your local repo, i.e following the above Building and Installing section, and you won't need to worry about getting all the versions to match up.

 ```bash
 # We use go modules for everything.